 Get your passes now!
 Offer ends 12/2 at 11:59PM HST.

-Federally protected Wedge-tailed and Newell’s shearwater chicks are particularly vulnerable following breeding season, and the Park assists hundreds of seabirds during these peak months alone with a highly successful release rate.
+Federally protected Wedge-tailed and Newell’s shearwater chicks are particularly vulnerable when the young chicks leave the nest for the first time.
+The Park has assisted hundreds of seabirds during these peak months alone with a highly successful release rate.

-In one season alone; Sea Life Park Hawaii took in, rehabilitated, and released over 800 sea birds and since 2005, over 4,000 seabirds have been rescued and released.
-Birds that are unable to be released are provided a home at the Park’s Seabird Sanctuary.
+In one season alone, Sea Life Park Hawaii took in, rehabilitated, and released over 800 sea birds and since 2005, over 5,000 seabirds have been rescued and released.
+Birds that are unable to be released may be provided with a home at the Park’s Seabird Sanctuary.

-In the heart of the Sea Life Park campus is the Seabird Sanctuary.
+The Seabird Sanctuary is in the heart of the Sea Life Park campus.

 In this 500 square foot enclosure, you will find a place of refuge for injured Hawaiian seabirds that, according to U.S. Fish and Wildlife Service (USFWS), are not able to be returned to the wild.

 Here they can live out the remainder of their lives, well cared for and protected in this sanctuary.